mrqt0/best-practices/python/README.md

 ## To Do

-- relpython timer: checkout contextlib.ContextDecorator
+- realpython timer: checkout contextlib.ContextDecorator
   or different ways of tic/toc + contextmanager + decorator

 - [ ] put terminal cfg here